A message from Blue Cross and Blue Shield of Louisiana CEO I. Steven Udvarhelyi, M.D.

 COVID-19 Overview

-The two videos below provide important information about COVID-19 and things to consider when returning to the workplace.
+The videos below provide important information about COVID-19 and things to consider when returning to the workplace.

-In the first video, Blue Cross and Blue Shield of Louisiana Senior Medical Director Dr. Dee Barfield explains that while there is currently no test that will tell you it is safe to return to work, there are steps you can take to protect your health and the health of your coworkers.
+Blue Cross and Blue Shield of Louisiana Senior Medical Director Dr. Dee Barfield explains that while there is currently no test that will tell you it is safe to return to work, there are steps you can take to protect your health and the health of your coworkers.

-In the second video, Dr. Barfield explains how masks can limit the spread of COVID-19 and other infectious illnesses, and why it is good for your health and the health of those around you.
+Dr. Barfield explains how masks can limit the spread of COVID-19 and other infectious illnesses, and why it is good for your health and the health of those around you.

-“Our mental health affects our physical health and overall well-being, and it’s a common concern among people who are struggling with serious health issues, either directly or with a loved one,” Wigginton said.
+“Our mental health affects our physical health and overall well-being, and it’s a common concern among people who are struggling with serious health issues, either directly or with a loved one,” said Blue Cross medical director Dr. Jeremy Wigginton.
 “Be aware of how you feel, and ask for help if you need it.
 If you are struggling to get through the day, let your healthcare provider know that and ask about treatment recommendations.”

 Be Stronger Than Ever